Old age: Age qualifications

 The age of 65 has long been considered the benchmark for senior citizenship in numerous countries.
 This convention originated from Chancellor Otto von Bismarck's introduction of the pension system in Germany during the late 19th century.
 Bismarck's legislation set the retirement age at 70, with 65 as the age at which individuals could start receiving a pension.
 This age standard gradually gained acceptance in other nations and has since become deeply entrenched in public consciousness.

 The age which qualifies for senior citizen status varies widely.
 In governmental contexts, it is usually associated with an age at which pensions or medical benefits for the elderly become available.
 In commercial contexts, where it may serve as a marketing device to attract customers, the age is often significantly lower.

 In commerce, some businesses offer customers of a certain age a "senior discount".
 The age at which these discounts are available varies from 55, 60, 62 or 65 upwards, and other criteria may also apply.
 Sometimes a special "senior discount card" or other proof of age needs to be produced to show entitlement.

 In the United States, the standard retirement age is currently 66 (gradually increasing to 67).
 The AARP allows couples in which one spouse has reached the age of 50 to join, regardless of the age of the other spouse.

-In Canada, the Old Age Security (OAS) pension is available at 65 (the Conservative government of Stephen Harper had planned to gradually increase the age of eligibility to 67, starting in the years 2023–2029, although the Liberal government of Justin Trudeau is considering leaving it at 65), and the Canada Pension Plan (CPP) as early as age 60.
+In Canada, the Old Age Security (OAS) pension is available at 65 (the Conservative government of Stephen Harper had planned to gradually increase the age of eligibility to 67, starting in the years 2023–2029; instead, the Liberal government of Justin Trudeau increased payments for those over 75 above that for those aged 65–74), and the Canada Pension Plan (CPP) as early as age 60.